 MediaSource object, which is a container for information like the ready state of the media for being played, and references to multiple

-Creating assets that work with MSE in modern browsers is a laborious process, taking both significant time, computing power, and energy.
+Creating assets that work with MSE in modern browsers is a laborious process, taking significant time, computing power, and energy.
 The usage of external utilities to massage the content into a suitable format is required.
-While browser support for using the various media containers with MSE is spotty, usage of the H.264 video codec, AAC audio codec, and MP4 container format is a common baseline.
+While browser support for the various media containers with MSE is spotty, usage of the H.264 video codec, AAC audio codec, and MP4 container format is a common baseline.
 MSE also provides an API for runtime detection of container and codec support.

 DASH moves lots of logic out of the network protocol and into the client side application logic, using the simpler HTTP protocol to fetch files.
 Indeed, one can support DASH with a simple static file server, which is also great for CDNs.
-This is in direct contrast with previous streaming solutions that required expensive licenses for propriety non-standard client/server protocol implementations.
+This is in direct contrast with previous streaming solutions that required expensive licenses for proprietary non-standard client/server protocol implementations.

 The two most common use cases for DASH involve watching content "on demand" or "live."
 On demand allows a developer to take their time transcoding the assets into multiple resolutions of various quality.

-Live profile content can introduce latency due to its transcoding and broadcasting, so DASH is not suitable for real time communication like WebRTC is — it can however support significantly more client connections than WebRTC.
+Live profile content can introduce latency due to its transcoding and broadcasting, so DASH is not suitable for real time communication like WebRTC is.
+It can however support significantly more client connections than WebRTC.

-- Represents a media source to be played via an
+Represents a media source to be played via an

-- Represents a chunk of media to be passed into an
+Represents a chunk of media to be passed into an

-- A simple container list for multiple
+A simple container list for multiple

-- Creates an object URL pointing to a
+Creates an object URL pointing to a

 MediaSourceobject that can then be specified as the